michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 the demotion are recorded in the DB.
 3. __Collateral__ — To disincentize builders from submitting invalid blocks, collateral must be posted to ensure a proposer who misses a slot as the result of a bad block is refunded.
-This collateral is controlled by the relay operators, but will only be used to issue a refund if a builder refuses doesn't handle the refund directly.
+This collateral is controlled by the relay operators, but will only be used to issue a refund if a builder doesn't handle the refund directly.
-4. __Collateral IDs__ — To enable builders to share collateral across many pubkeys, we allow collateral IDs to uniquely identify the collateral associated with each key.
-However, a demotion results in all pubkeys that share a collateral id to be demoted simultaneously.
+4. __Builder IDs__ — To enable builders to share collateral across many pubkeys, we allow builder IDs to uniquely identify the collateral associated with each key.
+However, a demotion results in all pubkeys that share a builder id to be demoted simultaneously.

 ### Optimistic blocks
 Two factors determine if a given block is processed optimistically: